raycast/extensions/extensions/internet-radio/README.md

 # internet-radio

-Play live internet radio through Music.app.
+Play live internet radio through Music, QuickTime Player, VLC, or Vox.
 The 36 default stations cover a wide variety of genres, including live news, and you can add custom stations by providing a directly link to the stream URL (e.g. a live broadcast mp3, ogg, acc, pls, or other audio file).
 You can also view the current station and control playback via a menu bar extra.

+Note: When adding URLs, they must be URLs that Music.app can play.
+For a lot of streams, including many on TuneIn, you can find a direct url to an audio file by observing the network tab in your browser’s inspector.

 # Commands
+- Search Stations
+    - Search a database of known radio stations, optionally playing them or saving them for later
-- Browse Stations
+- Browse Saved Stations
-    - Browse the list of currently configured stations, and edit or delete stations, and control playback.
+    - Browse the list of saved stations, and edit or delete stations, and control playback.
 - New Station
     - Add a custom station via a simple form.
 - Stop Playback